 Notable Devotees: Ernest Hemingway, Marcel Proust, Coco Chanel, Scott and Zelda Fitzgerald, Jean-Paul Sartre, Rudolph Valentino, John Barrymore, Ingrid Bergman, King Alfonso of Spain, the Duke and Duchess of Windsor, Noel Coward, and Cole Porter, who scrawled the now-famous lyrics, “Even Pekingeses at the Ritz do it.
 Let’s do it, let’s fall in love,” while sitting at his favored table at the Ritz bar.

 Claims to Fame: The Champagne-soaked glamour and legend of the Ritz cannot be overstated.
-The hotel -- the historic gathering place of sultans, maharajas, and kings -- has long achieved cultural landmark status, with appearances in Fitzgerald's "Tender Is the Night," Hemingway's "The Sun Also Rises," and, decades later, a trio of Audrey Hepburn films.
+The hotel — the historic gathering place of sultans, maharajas, and kings — has long achieved cultural landmark status, with appearances in Fitzgerald’s “Tender Is the Night,” Hemingway’s “The Sun Also Rises,” and, decades later, a trio of Audrey Hepburn films.
 The Ritz even demanded the respect of the occupying German forces during World War II, who agreed to lay down their arms at the door, not wear uniforms, and to only reside in the Vendome side, allowing civilians (such as Mademoiselle Chanel) to stay on the Rue Cambon side.
-Nazi leader Hermann Goring was purportedly partial to the Imperial Suite, the same suite where Princess Diana had her last meal on August 31, 1997.
-The Imperial Suite is a listed national monument.
+In the hotel’s Imperial Suite, Princess Diana had her last meal on August 31, 1997.
+(The Imperial Suite is now a listed national monument.)

 The hotel’s founder, Cesar Ritz, introduced many room features that were revolutionary at the time, and now essentially standard, including private bathrooms, in-room phones, king-size beds, wall-to-wall carpeting, and automatic closet lights.
 After a particular episode involving the portly King Edward VII getting stuck in his bathtub, Cesar ordered extra-large soaking tubs for every room in the hotel.